mstksg/backprop/README.md

         addition, it's often useful to have anonymous products and tuples in general.

+        This is bandaided-over by having *backprop* provide canonical tuple-with-`Num` types for different libraries to use, but it's not a perfect solution.

-        However, this can be resolved by using the orphan instances in the *[NumInstances][]* package.
+        This can be resolved by using the orphan instances in the *[NumInstances][]* package.
 Still, there might be some headache for application developers if different libraries using *backprop* accidentally pull in their orphan instances from different places.

         [NumInstances]: https://hackage.haskell.org/package/NumInstances

+        Alternatively, one day we can get `Num` instances for tuples into *base*!

     The extra complexity that would come from adding a custom typeclass just for `+` / `0` / `1`, though, I feel, might not be worth the benefit.
 The